mcallisterliza/drama-kids/README.md

 #### Footer

-* Footer contains icons of the social media pages used by the company.
+* The footer contains icons of the social media pages used by the company.

 * The icons react by changing color to orange when hovered over and when clicked the user is directed to the social media page in a new window.